skerkour/kerkour.com/content/blog/bloom-whats-next.md

 As mentioned in our terms, by using <a href="https://bloom.sh" target="_blank" rel="noopener">bloom.sh</a>, users must respect the law and we keep the right to ban bad actors.

-In a second step, an open source blacklist will be implemented for the <a href="https://bloom.sh/bitflow" target="_blank" rel="noopener">hosted version</a>.
+In a second step, a collaborative blacklist will be implemented for the <a href="https://bloom.sh/bitflow" target="_blank" rel="noopener">hosted version</a>.